 Unfortunately, no. Fertility clinics require surrogate mothers to have had at least one full-term pregnancy and delivery, without complications.
 So while we are appreciative that you’d like to help others, the clinics would need to see that you were able to carry and deliver a baby without complications before accepting you into a surrogacy program.

 Our agency – like most others – will only do gestational surrogacy.
 Gestational surrogacy is when an embryo that is created from the intended parents’ biology (and perhaps that of an egg donor) is implanted into your uterus.
-Because of this, surrogate mothers have not genetic relationship to the baby they are carrying.
+Because of this, gestational carriers have no genetic relationship to the baby they are carrying.
 We do not use your eggs for surrogacy, so it does not matter if you’ve had your tubes tied.

 BMI stands for Body Mass Index.
 This is defined by a calculation between your height and weight.
 Your BMI is a good indicator of your general health.
 A high or low BMI can be an indicator for potential risk factors associated with pregnancy.
 Most women do not know their BMI, you can find out your BMI with this BMI Calculator to see if you qualify for surrogate BMI requirements.
 While you have had your own healthy pregnancies, you’ll need to meet healthy BMI requirements from the fertility clinics; this gives surrogates the best chance of success with their medications and surrogate pregnancy.